-Employees only receive variable remuneration components when they reach a certain management level.
+Employees only receive variable remuneration components when they reach a certain management level or if they are part of a defined function group or employee group.

-The variable remuneration for these managers is based on annual target agreements, which include a mix of objective Company and division key performance indicators and individual targets.
-The variable element is equivalent to a percentage of the basic salary and varies depending on management level and function.
+The variable remuneration for managers and the defined function/employee groups is based on annual target agreements, which include objective Group and/or Company and/or division key performance indicators and/or individual targets.
+The variable element is equivalent to a percentage of the basic salary and varies depending on management level, function, and country.